Locynaeh/minutaria/README.rst

 - Accept argument in a terminal using a standard module
 - Manage favorite timers with a text file
 - Usable with a GTK GUI
-- pythonic code (idiomatic style, PEP8...)
+- Pythonic code (idiomatic style, PEP8...)

 Dependencies
 ------------